Sephike/final_project_test/README.md

 ## Investigative Questions and Data Sources
 The investigating question is to determine the main drivers behind global video game sales.
 The starting dataset was sourced from Kaggle<sup>1</sup> with data representing over 55,000 video games sales from 2019.
 Depending on the output from the machine learning model, other follow up questions are listed.

-1. What is the main drivers behind global sales?
-Platform, Genre, ESRB Rating, User Score, Critic Score?
+1. What is the main drivers behind North American sales?
+Genre, ESRB Rating?
-2. Does the User Score predict higher global sales by Platform?
+2. Does the Metascore predict higher North American sales?
-3. What is the correlation between User Scores and the Critic Score by Genre?
+3. What is the correlation between User Scores and the MetaScore?
-4. What is the correlation between User Scores and the Critic Score by ESRB Rating?

 ## Methodology and Technologies Used
-### Data Environment and Technologies
-1. GitBash 2.28.0
-2. Ipykernel 5.3.4
-3. Jupyter Notebook 6.1.4
-4. Numpy 1.19.3
-5. Pandas 1.1.4
-6. PgAdmin 5.0
-7. Python 3.7.7

 The starting data set will be imported into Postgres using SQL.
 The appropriate password and config files will be added to access the Postgres database.
 Python scripts and multiple libraries will be used in Jupyter Notebook to clean and analyze the dataset.
 Specifically, the Pandas library will be used to clean the dataset and Numpy may be used for some light statistical analysis.
 A basic linear regression or logistic model will be the initial machine learning model.
 Visual Studio Code may be used to clean or compare python scripts or to update the markdown.
-The final outputs will have an interactive display on [Tableau Public](https://public.tableau.com/profile/andrew.nuss#!/vizhome/UT_Austin_VG_Dashboard_v1/LandingPage?publish=yes) and communicated through [Google Slides](https://rb.gy/nbalj3)<sup>4</sup>.
+The final outputs will have an interactive display on [Tableau Public](https://public.tableau.com/profile/andrew.nuss#!/vizhome/UT_Austin_VG_Dashboard_Final/LandingPage) and communicated through [Google Slides](https://rb.gy/nbalj3)<sup>4</sup>.
 Using an entity relationship diagram [website](https://www.quickdatabasediagrams.com/) we made an erd to show our dataset columns and how we planned to join them.

 ![Final ERD](https://github.com/Sephike/predict_user_score/blob/main/Images/final_ERD.png)